 How choropleth maps work

-In a process referred to as data classification, proportional numeric values are grouped into ranges, and each classification range is represented by a shade or color on the color ramp.
+In a process referred to as data classification, graduated numeric values are grouped into ranges, and each classification range is represented by a shade or color on the color ramp.
 The values should be proportions to reduce bias from different-sized areas.

 The following classification options are available for choropleth maps: